nst-guide/terrain/README.md

 Regarding the USGS data, they have a few sources available:

-- 1 arc-second seamless DEM.
+- **1 arc-second seamless DEM**.
 This has ~30m horizontal accuracy, which is accurate enough for many purposes, and gives it the smallest file sizes, making it easy to work with.
-- 1/3 arc-second seamless DEM.
+- **1/3 arc-second seamless DEM**.
 This dataset has the best precision available (~10m horizontal accuracy) for a seamless dataset.
 Note that the file sizes are about 9x bigger than the 1 arc-second data, making each 1x1 degree cell about 450MB unzipped.
-- 1/9 arc-second project-based DEM; 1-meter project-based DEM.
+- **1/9 arc-second project-based DEM and 1-meter project-based DEM**.
 These have very high horizontal accuracy, but aren't available for the entire US yet.
 If you want to use these datasets, go to the [National Map download page](https://viewer.nationalmap.gov/basic/), check "Elevation Products